Melanelia stygia: Taxonomy

 It was first formally described in 1753 by the Swedish taxonomist Carl Linnaeus, who classified it in the eponymous genus Lichen.
 The type specimen was collected in Uppland, Sweden.
 It was transferred to several different genera in its long taxonomic history, including Squamaria, Lobaria, Parmelia, and Cetraria.
 Ted Esslinger reclassified it in Melanelia in 1978; it is the type species of this genus.
+Modern systematic revisions have narrowed Melanelia to four species (M. stygia, M. hepatizon, M. agnata, and M. pseudoglabra), with many former members transferred to other genera based on molecular evidence.

 Later molecular phylogenetics analysis established it and its close relative Melanelia hepatizon as members of the " core".
 This is a phylogenetically defined group of lichens featuring an erect foliose to subfruticose thallus with reproductive structures, both sexual (apothecia) and asexual (pycnidia) located on the margins of lobes.
-Modern DNA analysis has strongly confirmed this classification, with the species forming a well-supported monophyletic clade in phylogenetic studies.
-The species can be reliably identified using DNA barcoding of the ITS (internal transcribed spacer) region, which has helped resolve its taxonomic placement.
+Because species in this group can be hard to separate by appearance alone, molecular data are often used to support identifications.
+DNA barcoding of the nuclear ribosomal internal transcribed spacer (nrITS) region can identify M. stygia and its close relatives, but Icelandic material shows comparatively high nrITS variation, which Xu and colleagues interpreted as consistent with the possibility of previously unrecognized lineages within M. stygia; in their dataset it formed a strongly supported cluster in a distance-based analysis but was not recovered as a single clade in nrITS phylogenetic tree analyses.
+In the same Icelandic study, chemical profiling found M. stygia and M. agnata broadly similar in their major metabolites, reinforcing the usefulness of DNA data when specimens are ambiguous.
+A broader study of ITS variation, using Polish material together with sequences from elsewhere in the species' range, likewise found multiple haplotypes in M. stygia.
+Many of these were widely distributed, with some shared between temperate and polar populations, and the authors found no clear geographic pattern or consistent relationship between haplotype variation and morphological, anatomical, or chemical characters.

 Some earlier studies suggested that while Melanelia stygia was closely aligned with the cetrarioid clade, it should not be considered a true member of this group.

 Parmelia teretiuscula is a taxon that proposed by Alfred Oxner in 1940.
 Esslinger later considered it a synonym of Melanelia stygia.

 In North America, Melanelia stygia is commonly known as the alpine camouflage lichen.
 It has several common names in Northern European languages, alluding its dark colouration and growth form.
 In Finnish, it is called sysiruskokarve, meaning "sooty brown lichen," while the Icelandic name bikdumba translates to "pitch-dark" or "tar-dark".
 The Norwegian name blankkrinslav refers to its glossy appearance and means "shiny ring lichen".
 In Swedish, it is known as svart sköldlav, which translates to "black shield lichen".